School Improvement Plans

 Dear Parent or Guardian,

-As a parent/guardian of a student at Bladenboro Middle School, I am writing to inform you that Bladenboro Middle School, has been designated as a Targeted Support and Improvement Additional Targeted Support (TSI-AT) school and a Targeted Support and Improvement Consistently Underperforming (TSI-CU) by the North Carolina State Board of Education.
-As stated in ESSA Section 1111(d)(2), North Carolina had to identify schools for targeted support and improvement.
+As a parent/guardian of a student at Bladenboro Middle School, I am writing to inform you that Bladenboro Middle School, has been designated as a Comprehensive Support and Improvement Low Performing (CSI-LP) school and a Targeted Support and Improvement Additional Targeted Support (TSI-AT) school by the North Carolina State Board of Education.
+As stated in ESSA Section 1111(d)(2), North Carolina had to identify schools for comprehensive support and school improvement support.
+CSI-LP schools in North Carolina are those whose school performance grade is in the bottom five percent of all Title One served schools in North Carolina.
 TSI-AT and TSI-CU schools in North Carolina are those that have a subgroup that is under-performing.
 The intent of this opportunity is to improve educational outcomes for all students, close achievement gaps, increase equity, and improve the quality of instruction.

-As a TSI-AT and TSI-CU school, Bladenboro Middle School is required to develop a comprehensive plan that specifically addresses how the school will improve student achievement.
+As a CSI-LP and TSI-AT and TSI-CU school, Bladenboro Middle School, required to develop a comprehensive plan that specifically addresses how the school will improve student achievement.
 The plan will also include how our district will support us and monitor the progress of our school.
 The comprehensive plan will address the following areas:

 Specific goals and strategies have been developed by the school and are a part of the School Improvement Plan.
 To review the school improvement plan, please visit the link, http://www.indistar.org and enter the following information: